-- Research enquiries should only be for the county of Hampshire (or areas previously in Hampshire excluding the Isle of Wight).
+- Research enquiries should be only for the county of Hampshire (or areas previously in Hampshire excluding the Isle of Wight).

-- If you have a query relating to the Isle of Wight please contact the Isle of Wight Family History Society who have their own records.
+- If you have a query relating to the Isle of Wight, please contact the Isle of Wight Family History Society who have their own records.

-- Queries should relate to pre 20th Century as we hold very few later resources.
+- Queries should relate to the pre-20thCentury as we hold very few later resources.

 - If you require local knowledge of a specific area of Hampshire, your query may be passed on to an HGS local group leader who has more knowledge of that area.

 - Miscellaneous Indexes: Search of our miscellaneous indexes for reference to a single name identified as a result of a free search of the Surname Index – £1.00.
-Result details vary widely according to where the name appears – for example, if the name appears on a register of workhouse inmates it will typically give the date of admission age when admitted, marital status, date of leaving or death, workhouse occupation, settlement criteria, and sometimes additional notes.
+Result details vary widely according to where the name appears; for example, if the name appears on a register of workhouse inmates it will typically give the date of admission, age when admitted, marital status, date of leaving or death, workhouse occupation, settlement criteria, and sometimes additional notes.

-- Baptism Index (1538-1874): Single name search – £2.00.Subsequent entries of the same name – 10p per entry.
-Details given in the result: child’s name, parents names, date and parish.
-Pre 1812 entries may have extra details noted in the register.
+- Baptism Index (1538-1874): Single name search – £2.00 covers the first 20 entries found..
+Subsequent entries of the same name – 10p per entry.
+Details given in the result: child’s name, parents’ names, date and parish.
+Pre-1812 entries may have extra details noted in the register.